 It’s always exciting planning a trip to somewhere new.
 Somewhere you have never been before.
 To learn about different traditions like the school uniforms they are wearing here (and the endless discussions about it).
 How do you know where to go and what to see?

 There are so many great resources online to help that you will end up with more things to see than you have time for in Ireland.
 First, you will want to check out the visitor’s bureau for the city or country that you are traveling to.
 Most sites have a calendar of events in addition to an activities or sites section.
 They will also list museums, historical sites, and other tourist areas.

 Festivals – Some cities are known for their street fairs and festivals.
 Limerick is well-known for being very culturally rich with neighborhoods for each ethnicity or country of origin.
-In the springtime, you will be amazed how you can wander from one neighborhood to the next and find a different festival happening.
-See also this post about the Light Moves Festival in Limerick.
+In the springtime, you will be amazed by how you can wander from one neighborhood to the next and find a different festival happening.
 Festivals are often great fun, especially for me as an American student studying in Ireland.
 Festivals really highlight some cultural differences between Ireland and the U.S.

 Museums – Museums are a great place to start in a new city/country where you may not be as fluent in the local culture.
 They also provide a great history lesson into the area and may spark your interest in say, the local whiskey production in Ireland or typical Irish food, for example.
 Also worth visiting is the Limerick City Galery of Art and the Limerick Museum.